Frequently Asked Questions (FAQ)

 Q: Can I bring my partner, child, or a guest with me during the residency?

 A: The residency is designed as a space for focused, independent creative work and deep engagement with the environment and community.
 For this reason, we are unable to accommodate children or dependents during the residency period.
+The residency will help recommend space in the community for any partner or short-term guest.
+Additional accommodation costs may apply.
+Guests are also expected to respect the quiet, reflective nature of the residency environment.

 Q: Are art materials or supplies provided during the residency?